SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

    title 'Valid: YearID';
 run;
 ```
-*It is a **best practice to validate** at every step.
-We check to make sure that all playerID's are what we expect, and that records exist for each year of Henry Aaron's career up to and including 1973.*
+*It is a **best practice to validate** at key steps.
+We use PROC FREQ to confirm identity, and we use PROC MEANS to confirm converage across seasons.*

 **Validation**